-The St. Thomas-Elgin Public Art Centre is pleased to present watercolour paintings by Evelyn Knight.
-This selection of artworks is available for sale.
+The St. Thomas-Elgin Public Art Centre is pleased to present, ART IN BLOOM, by Susan

 Why not join us on YouTube and check out the many online resources.
 You will find surveys of our exhibitions, online instructional videos, art lessons and great content on our local artists.
 Visit our "Resources" page for our current videos.
 Subscribe today and never miss an update.